If you need justification for bedtime snacking, we’ve got it. The right food can help you get a good night’s sleep.

 With a high glycemic index and an excellent source of Vitamin B3, rice is one of the foods that helps balance stress-related hormones.
 Jasmine rice in particular has been found to bring on shut-eye faster.
 One study found that people who ate Jasmine rice fell asleep faster than when they ate other rice types.
-Peanuts are another great source of Vitamin B3, which make for a stellar bedtime snack.
+Peanuts are another great source of Vitamin B3, which makes for a stellar bedtime snack.

 Green leafy vegetables, like kale, collards, or spinach, are loaded with calcium, which helps the brain use tryptophan to make melatonin.
 Other calcium-rich foods, like milk and cheese, would have the same effect.

 Walnuts are one of the few foods that actually serve as a source of melatonin.
 Eating walnuts can increase your blood levels of the hormone, helping you sleep more soundly.
 Other foods containing melatonin include almonds and raspberries.

 Going to bed on an empty stomach could have some major sleep consequences, as hunger could actually wake you in the middle of the night without you realizing it.
 At the same time, eating a large meal before bedtime can cause digestive issues that disrupt sleep because your system slows down and takes longer to process things.

 If you’re going to eat a big meal, make sure you have it at least two hours before hitting the hay.
 And if your meal was more than two hours before sleep, eating a small portion of the foods listed above will keep you satisfied throughout the night.

 Foods (and Habits) to Avoid Before Bed